brantje/passman-chrome/README.md

 This reposetory is for making a chrome extension for Passman the secure password safe for Nexcloud and Owncloud.

 ### <h2>Goal</h2>
-* Compatable with Nextcloud
+* Compatible with Nextcloud
-* Compatable with Owncloud
+* Compatible with Owncloud

 ### <h2>Stage</h2>
 1. Setting Up requirements